 Remote Patient Monitoring (RPM) is a Medicare-covered solution that allows providers to collect and review patient health data between visits—improving outcomes and generating recurring revenue.

-Remote Patient Monitoring (RPM) is transforming modern healthcare by extending clinical oversight beyond the exam room.
+Remote Patient Monitoring (RPM) is transforming modern healthcare by extending clinical oversight and chronic disease management beyond the exam room.
 Using FDA-cleared, connected devices, providers can continuously monitor key health data from anywhere—improving patient care between visits.

-This proactive, consistent approach opens new Medicare-approved revenue streams—without adding strain to your staff or resources.
+This proactive, consistent approach opens Medicare-approved revenue streams without adding strain to your staff or resources, and ensures CMS compliance with CPT 99453, 99454, 99457, and 99458 billing codes.

 What Is RPM?

-Remote Patient Monitoring (RPM) refers to the secure collection and transmission of health metrics from outside the clinical setting to a care team for ongoing assessment and management.
+Remote Patient Monitoring (RPM) refers to the secure, real-time collection and electronic transmission of physiologic health metrics from outside the clinical setting to a care team for ongoing assessment and management.

-By closing the gap between appointments, RPM supports early intervention and long-term chronic condition management.
-Data is transmitted from connected devices and may include:
+By closing the gap between appointments, RPM supports early intervention, chronic care management, and preventive health tracking.
+Data is transmitted from connected, cellular-enabled medical devices and may include:

 - Blood pressure